andrezsegovia/javaJobLogger/README.md

 - Docker Compose 1.24.1
 - Maven 3.6.3

-## Crate the MySQL Docker Container
+## Create the MySQL Docker Container

 Downloads MySQl 5.7.27, set the database up and start the container
 ```bash